What We Do

 We are particularly focused on the role of mitochondrial health in aging and disease of the retina, particularly the importance of a master regulator of mitochondrial function – peroxisome proliferative activated receptor gamma, coactivator 1-alpha (PPARGC1a or PGC1a).

-The Wisconsin Aging and Geriatric Dog study
+The Wisconsin Aging and Geriatric Dog (WAGD) study

 Ongoing projects